 - The invoices and their terms

-You’ll also sign a contract for predetermined terms, usually anywhere between 120 and 150 days.
-Make sure to ask any additional questions you may have during your initial consultation.
+You’ll also sign a contract for predetermined terms, usually between 120 and 150 days.
+Ask any additional questions you may have during your initial consultation.

 Eligibility is more accessible than alternative funding options, which is great for those needing fast cash to cover business expenses.
 Now, you’ll still need to submit and sign certain required forms and information when you apply, including: